asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 ## Howling Warrens

-**Concept**

-There are a bunch of Warrens, and each Warren howls about a different thing.
-Stop the Warrens, Save the World.
+*There are a bunch of Warrens, and each Warren howls about a different thing.
+Stop the Warrens, Save the World.*

-**Design Direction**

 What do The Warrens want?
 Why are they all named Warren?
 Give each Warren a thing to howl about and a type of damage their howling causes.
 Watch season six of Buffy the Vampire Slayer.